Extreme Points and Large Contests: Proofs

+where $\M_{\text{signed}}$ is the set of finite signed measures.
+We give it the linear structure.
+Then, since $\Mprob$ is a subset of $\M_{\text{signed}}$, it follows that $\mathcal{F} \subseteq \mathcal{H}$.
+Hence, $\mathcal{F}$ is a subset of a vector space. \begin{step} $\mathcal{F}$ is compact and convex. \end{step} Convexity readily follows because the convex combination of elements in $\mathcal{F}$ is increasing.
+Compactness requires some functional analytic tools. \begin{lemma} $\mathcal{F}$ is compact with respect to the product topology. \end{lemma} \begin{proof} $\mathcal{F}$ can be rewritten as

+Since each $f \in \F'$ is bounded and uniformly integrable, by Dunford-Pettis Theorem $\F'$ is compact with respect to the weak topology on $L^1(\mu)$, for each $\mu \in \Delta(\X)$.
+Moreover, $\Delta(\X)$ is compact with respect to the weak topology.

-\begin{proof} We provide an alternative proof of Proposition \ref{optimalq}, without using Theorem \ref{thrmFanLorentz}.
-By Theorem \ref{thrm}, we know that $\F$ is a compact and convex.
-It is straightforward to show that $\F^*$ is also compact and convex.
+Tychonoff's Theorem implies that $\mathcal{F}$ is compact in the product topology of weak topologies. \end{proof} \begin{step} Bauer's Maximum Principle. \end{step} It is straightforward to show that $\F^*$ is also compact and convex.
 Convexity follows form the linearity of the constraints.
 Moreover, since $\F^*$ is closed and $\F^* \subseteq \F$, then $\F^*$ is compact.

-We then apply the following theorem. \begin{theorem}[Bauer's Maximum Principle] Let $A$ be a locally convex, topological vector space, $B$ be a non-empty compact, convex subset of $A$, and $S: B \longrightarrow \mathbb{R}$ be a continuous linear function.
+We then apply the following theorem. \begin{theorem}[Bauer's Maximum Principle \cite{ball2023bauersmaximumprinciplequasiconvex}] Let $A$ be a locally convex, topological vector space, $B$ be a non-empty compact, convex subset of $A$, and $S: B \longrightarrow \mathbb{R}$ be a quasiconvex function.
 Then the set $E$ of maximizers of $S$ over $B$ is a face of $B$.
-Furthermore, $E$ contains an extreme point of $B$. \end{theorem} Therefore, we know that maximizers of \eqref{eq:functional} are of the form of Theorem \ref{thrm}.
-In order to characterize more precisely the maximizers depending on whether \eqref{eq:functional} is increasing or decreasing, we first derive the following useful result. \begin{lemma} $k \mapsto \Pi(k)$ is concave. \end{lemma} \begin{proof} Denote $\F^{o}(k)$ as the set of maximizers.
-Since $\F^*$ is convex, we have that, for $f_1 \in \F^{o}(k_1)$ and $f_2 \in \F^{o}(k_2)$, and any $k_1, k_2 \in (0,1)$
+Furthermore, $E$ contains an extreme point of $B$. \end{theorem} Clearly, \eqref{eq:functional} is continuous with respect to the weak topology on $L^1(\mu)$ for each $\mu \in \Mprob$; hence, it is continuous with respect to the product topology of weak topologies.
+Therefore, we know that maximizers of \eqref{eq:functional} are of the form of Theorem \ref{thrm}.